-As of 13th October 2020, WHO suggested various strategy and measures such as social distancing, using sanitizers, wearing mask, regular handwashing and avoid visiting crowded places to prevent the spread of disease and based on WHO suggestion most of the countries started lockdowns [9].
-Although, the lockdowns decision was not easy for the developing counties as it affected general public and economic performance very badly.
-Such as Fernades, (2020), estimated 10–15% decrease in GDP of 30 countries [10].
+The WHO suggested various strategy and measures such as social distancing, using sanitizers, wearing mask, regular handwashing and avoid visiting crowded places to prevent the spread of disease and based on WHO suggestion most of the countries started lockdowns [9].
+Although, the lockdowns decision was not easy for the developing counties as it affected among general people and countries economic performance very badly.
+For example- in a study, the Fernades (2020), estimated about 10–15% decrease in GDP of 30 countries [10].
 However, in order to mitigate the large-scale population, spread of COVID-19 and to reduce the pressure on the country's health facilities, the Government of Malaysia launched the "Movement Control Order (MCO)" on 18 March 2020 [1].
-Same as lockdowns in Italy and China, the MCO prohibited unwanted movements outside the home, prohibited Malaysia's citizens from traveling and also prohibited the entry of all foreigners.
+Same as the lockdowns in other Southeast and South-Asian countries, the MCO prohibited unwanted movements outside the home, prohibited Malaysia's citizens from traveling and also prohibited the entry of all foreigners.
 Individuals were allowed to leave the house only for necessary needs such as medical care and the purchase of grocery.
-All industries which were not necessary were ordered to close or enable employees to work from their own homes [1], [11].
+All industries which were not necessary were ordered to close or enable employees to work from their own homes [1,11].

 The success or failure of all the efforts made by MCO was directly dependent on the public’s way of adopting the standard operating procedures (SOPs) set by the government to prevent the spread of COVID-19.
-When MCO announced its first announcement, many Malaysians were confused and panicked [11].
+When MCO announced its first announcement, many Malaysians weres confused and panicked [11].
 In addition to panic purchases, people crowded travelling hubs to return to their hometowns and the chances of virus spreading across other parts of the country have also increased.
-This public response to MCO has not, therefore, been anticipated and poses concerns about the degree of knowledge and attitudes of individuals in Malaysia towards COVID-19 [1], [12].
+This public response to MCO has not, therefore, been anticipated and poses concerns about the degree of knowledge and attitudes of individuals in Malaysia towards COVID-19 [1,12].
 In Asian developing countries context Qalati et al. (2021) stated that effectiveness of lockdown is based on the cooperation and compliance of society members [13].
 Furthermore, an online survey was conducted during MCO period which revealed 64% of Malaysians had good awareness towards COVID-19 prevention, while 65% of individuals had positive attitude and 57% had adequate practice respectively.
 This survey also showed that low education level was the significant risk factor for knowledge, attitude and practice (KAP) regarding COVID-19 prevention among Malaysians [12].
-Another KAP conducted in Malaysia showed that higher knowledge regarding COVID-19 was observed among older age (>50 years), female gender, people living in Central Malaysia and higher salary income group, whereas, the positive attitude towards controlling of virus was significantly different among age groups, occupation and religion.
+Another small-scale KAP research conducted in Malaysia showed that higher knowledge regarding COVID-19 was observed among older age (>50 years), female gender, people living in Central Malaysia and higher salary income group, whereas, the positive attitude towards controlling of virus was significantly different among age groups, occupation and religion.
 Furthermore, most of the Malaysians reported they properly wash their hands and use hand sanitizer (88%) as precautionary measure [1].